Akuli/jou/doc/perf.md

 sys     0m0,024s
 ```

-In bash, you can see how a command runs by putting `time` in front of it.
+In bash, you can see how long a command runs by writing `time` in front of it.
 You can ignore the `user` and `sys` lines
 and focus only on the line starting with `real`.